aqlaboratory/openfold/README.md

 DeepMind's pretrained parameters, you will only be able to make changes that do not affect the shapes of model parameters.
 For an example of initializing the model, consult `run_pretrained_openfold.py`.

+## Download Embeddings for SoloSeq
+ESM embeddings for the PDB set and the distillation set are available for download at RODA.
+These embeddings were used to train the single sequence SoloSeq model, and can be used to retrain the model, if desired.
+The dataset is composed of two separate directories of ESM-1b embeddings- one containing embeddings for the 120,450 unique PDB chains and the other for the 268,699 chains of the distillation set generated from UniClust30 clusters.
+The chains and sequences are the same as OpenProteinSet except for being capped at 1022 residues because of the limitations of the ESM-1b model.
+The chains filtered out were a small fraction of the total unique sequences derived from the OpenProteinSet PDB chains (<10%).

+For more information, and for instructions on generating embeddings for more chains, see the README file on RODA.

 ## Inference